-In essence, you grow your site’s authority by creating top of the funnel, informational assets.
+In essence, you grow your site’s authority by creating top of funnel informational assets.

 It’s best to target keyword phrases that are highly linkable.

-Does this mean you shouldn’t target keywords that isn’t as linkable?
+Does this mean you shouldn’t target keywords that aren’t as linkable?

 In addition to creating linkable assets, you need to improve your transactional pages.

 “Transactional” pages are built around keywords that have transactional intent.

 Some examples include: “los angeles personal injury lawyer” or “SEO services.”